INLOGIK GROUP PTY LIMITED

 HOW CUSTOMER DATA IS TREATED

-- name, email address, date of birth, business address, card limits, and reporting lines;
+- name, email address, date of birth, phone, business address, card limits, and reporting lines;

 - information entered by the user which may include details such as drivers licence and security questions (and answers);